AEDs

 What is an AED?

-An automated external defibrillator (AED) is a safe, easy-to-use, portable device that can deliver an electric shock to a person in cardiac arrest, if needed to restart their heart.
+An automated external defibrillator (AED) is a safe, easy-to-use, portable device that can deliver a shock to a person in cardiac arrest, if needed to restart their heart.

-If someone suddenly collapses, loses consciousness, is unresponsive to touch or sound, and is not breathing normally or making gasping sounds, that person is in cardiac arrest.
+If someone suddenly collapses, loses consciousness, is unresponsive to touch or sound, and is not breathing or not breathing normally, sounds, that person is in cardiac arrest.
 Their heart has stopped beating, and blood is no longer flowing to the brain and other vital organs.
-Nine in 10 out-of-hospital cardiac arrests will result in death without immediate intervention.
+Nine in 10 cardiac arrests that occur outside of a hospital setting will result in death without immediate intervention.

 But you can help save a life if you respond quickly and take these actions.

-- Use an AED as soon as one is found to restart the heart.
+3. Use an AED as soon as one is available.

-Doing CPR – placing the heel of your hand in the centre of the chest, interlocking the fingers of your other hand on top, and pushing hard and fast – keeps the blood circulating, but does not restart the heart.
-An AED can.
+Doing CPR – chest compressions and rescue breaths – helps circulate blood and oxygen to the brain and other vital organs to a person in cardiac arrest but it doesn’t restart the heart.
+But an AED can.
 The portable device can deliver a shock to the person’s heart, if it’s needed to resume its natural rhythm.

 60,000